gtatters/ThermImageJ/Readme.md

 Once you have installed everything above, and verified no errors, you can check or change the directory paths in FIJI/ImageJ.

-ThermImageJ is set up to detect whether you are using Mac OSX, Linux or Windows and attempts to define the appropriate file paths automatically.
-Thus, you should not need to change parameters, but it is useful to check and become familiar with the process.
+The ThermImageJ.ijm toolset file will detect whether you are using Mac OSX, Linux or Windows and attempts to define the appropriate file paths automatically.
+Thus, you should not need to change parameters, but it is useful to check and become familiar with the process or do any customisation necessary for your FIJI installation.

 Navigate to the ThermImageJ.ijm toolset file and open it using a text editor or the built-in ImageJ macro editor: